Retirement Planning for Every Stage of Your Education Career

 As a Texas school employee, your paycheck will include your regular contribution to the Teacher Retirement System of Texas (TRS).1 That’s a good first step to your retirement plan.
 But TRS isn't your only option when it comes to saving for retirement.
 Consider contributing — also through payroll deductions — to any 403(b) or 457(b) plans your employer may offer.

-» Tip: If your income is within income limits for Roth IRA contributions, you can also establish a Roth IRA and make after-tax contributions whenever your budget allows — the 2024 annual contribution limit2 is $7,000 for anyone under the age of 50.
-Over 50?
+» Tip: If your income is within income limits for Roth IRA contributions, you can also establish a Roth IRA and make after-tax contributions whenever your budget allows — the 2025 annual contribution limit2 is $7,000 for anyone under the age of 50.
+Aged 50 or older?
 You may be eligible for catch-up contributions.

 Maintain your financial health and look for ways to save for your future by budgeting.
 Incurring significant debt makes it tough to save, so limit your debt by planning and controlling expenses.